• Home

 3.Differential Allocation of Effort

 The Department of Film and Media Studies expects faculty to devote equal attention to teaching and research.
-When evaluating faculty performance, the department applies the weights of 40 percent for teaching, 40 percent for scholarly and/or creative activity, and 20 percent for service to the University, community, and profession.
-These weights are the same for tenured and non-tenured faculty, although the department recognizes that the specific contributions of faculty members to the department’s mission will differ depending on career stage.
+When evaluating faculty performance, the department applies the weights of 40% for teaching, 40% for research, and 20% for service to the University, community, and profession.
+These weights are the same for all tenure-sytem faclty, lecturers and teaching professors will have different allocations of effort as noted above in this document.

 For short-term DAE agreements (one academic year or less), the DAE is ultimately approved by the unit director or chairperson, with a copy of this endorsement sent to the contact associate dean.
-For long-term DAE agreements (lasting one year or beyond), approval must also be sought from the appropriate contact dean in the college.
+For long-term DAE agreements (beyond one academic year), approval must also be sought from the appropriate contact dean in the college, and be approved by Vice Provost for Faculty Affairs.
 All DAEs are reported annually to the College Dean’s Office.
 Agreements for long- term DAEs must be reviewed every three years, although either the faculty member or chairperson/director may request an earlier review in response to changed circumstances or performance.
 At that time, the agreement may be revised, terminated, or continued.

 The selection among these options should be made following the guidelines and process for approval of long-term DAEs contained in the University Policy on Differential Allocation of Effort (DAE).